Diadochi

 diadochos or diadochus) were the rival generals, families, and friends of Alexander the Great who fought for control over his empire after his death in 323 BC.
 The Wars of the Diadochi mark the beginning of the Hellenistic period from the Mediterranean Sea to the Indus River Valley.

-The most notable Diadochi include Ptolemy, Antigonus, Cassander, and Seleucus as the last remaining at the end of the Wars of the Successors, ruling in Egypt, Asia-Minor, Macedon and Persia respectively, all forging dynasties lasting several centuries.
+The most notable Diadochi include Perdicas, Eumenes, Lysimachus, Cassander, Ptolemy, Seleucus, Antigonus and his son Demetrius Poliorcetes, with the last ones founding Ptolemaic, Seleucid and Antigonid dynasties respectively, that lasted for several centuries after the end of the Wars of the Successors, ruling in Egypt, Levant, Asia-Minor, Mesopotamia, Persia and Macedon.

 Background

 Ancient role

 In ancient Greek, diadochos is a noun (substantive or adjective) formed from the verb, diadechesthai, "succeed to," a compound of dia- and dechesthai, "receive."
 The word-set descends straightforwardly from Indo-European *dek-, "receive", the substantive forms being from the o-grade, *dok-.
-Some important English reflexes are dogma, "a received teaching," decent, "fit to be received," paradox, "against that which is received."
+Some important English reflexes are dogma, "a received teaching," decent, "fit to be received," and paradox, "against that which is received."
 The prefix dia- changes the meaning slightly to add a social expectation to the received.
 The diadochos, being a successor in command or any other office, expects to receive that office.